 Ghost towns are categorized into three types: one still inhabited, one deserted, and one known only by the ground it once occupied.
 The population of Shaniko is typically around thirty, if not a bit above and between sometimes.
 Living “far out” in Shaniko’s delivers an unusual, unique, and historic experience.
 A former shop owner once said, “Shaniko is a place to do nothing.”
 Another good description for a visit here is “Relax, Retreat, and Remember”.

-Throughout all of Shaniko’s history, the chapters continue to be written and there is one that can be individually yours, whether you are here when nothing is happening or on the busiest event day of the year.
-Shaniko has something to share with you.
-Shops open April through September, though few they are.
-History is always available in the museum, along the streets, and on the murals.
+Throughout all of Shaniko history, the chapters continue to be written and one can be individually yours.
+Whether you visit when nothing is happening or on the busiest event day of the year, Shaniko has something to share with you.
+Open April through September, the shops are woven in between the history available: in the museum, along the streets, and on the murals that decorate the buildings.
 If activity is what you are looking for, see the events pages and be sure to thank the Shaniko Chamber of Commerce, City of Shaniko and the Shaniko Preservation Guild for their dedication.